ZachWolpe/Distributed-Computing-and-Concurrency-in-Python/concurrency.md

     - When a task runs it executes code, at some point it should yield control back ot the event loop.
     - The event loop then decides which task to run next.
     - Tasks that do not yield control will block the event loop, and are thus called `blocking` tasks.
-    - To get the most out of asyncronous programming, we need to yield control when performing I/O operations.
+    - To get the most out of Asynchronous programming, we need to yield control when performing I/O operations.

-*Asyncronous libraries:*
+*Asynchronous libraries:*

 Blocking libraries can be replaced with non-blocking alternatives.